Associate or add an Azure subscription to your Azure Active Directory tenant

 The directory is changed for the subscription and you get a success message.

 Use the Directory switcher to go to your new directory.
-It might take up to 10 minutes for everything to show up properly.
+It can take several hours for everything to show up properly.
+If it seems to be taking too long, make sure you check the Global subscription filter for the moved subscription, to make sure it's not simply hidden.

 Changing the subscription directory is a service-level operation, so it doesn't affect subscription billing ownership.
 The Account Admin can still change the Service Admin from the Account Center.
 To delete the original directory, you must transfer the subscription billing ownership to a new Account Admin.
 To learn more about transferring billing ownership, see Transfer ownership of an Azure subscription to another account.